 6. Life Scenarios Imposed by Others

 Every person has their own way.
 If your friends have discovered what is right for them and give you their advice, do listen, but don´t take everything they say for granted.
 Your parents and your grandparents have lived a lot and you do learn from them, but even they cannot define what you have to do in your life and how you can reach your goals.
 Life stories and your friend’s experiences, family members, and successful people are all different.

-It is good if you have someone who inspires you with positive attitude and success but doesn’t look for role models.
+It is good if you have someone who inspires you with a positive attitude and success, but doesn’t look for role models.
 Never compare yourself to others.
 The way to your success and attainment of your goals is only inside of you.

 7. Waiting for the Right Time

 If you think that it is not the right moment to start making your dreams and plans come true, it is high time you start reaching your goals.
 There will always be something that hinders you from starting and proceeding.